|

 I’d definitely lost my balance of speed/effort/fueling,

+I was short-circuiting!
 I did finish, but without the joy and

 satisfaction I felt last year.
 My personal goals were